 These values will always be minimum and varied, since different processes may be used to manufacture the same type of corrugated cardboard.

 Advantages of ECT packaging

-The edge crush test is a useful tool both for cardboard manufacturers wishing to perform a quality control, and for box manufacturers looking to test the protective ability of their raw material.
+This test is a useful tool both for cardboard manufacturers wishing to perform quality control, and for box manufacturers looking to test the protective ability of their raw material.

 Which standards include an edge crush test?

 There are a series of international standards that include an edge crush test among their requirements.